sm/add-ents

 , and :query-term

 .
 I know I've said it multiple times already, but these are ent attributes, which are distinct from business attributes.
 The latter are the attributes related to whatever domain you're modeling; for users, these might include name, username, email address, and so forth.
-As you go through the tutorial, you'll see how a lot of Specmonstah functions involve reading and updating ents' attributes.:schema
+As you go through the tutorial, you'll see how a lot of Specmonstah functions involve reading and updating ents' attributes.

 key of the ent db.
 In this case, the schema is {:user {:prefix :u}}